HaroldMitts/wininstall/README.md

 ````
 > ***Warning!*** Running this command will erase all content on the USB devices E partition.

+> ***Reminder***: On your system, the USB drive may not be drive E. Ensure that you are providing the correct drive letter where you want to install WinPE onto the USB.
+You can easily see this using the Disk Management tool.

 ## Next Steps - Deployment Resources
 1. Create a Scripts folder on the 2nd partition and name it Scripts

 ````
-MD E:\Scripts
+MD F:\Scripts
 ````

 2. Create an Images folder on the 2nd partition and name it Images.
 You may want to create a folder for both 32-bit and 64-bit

 ````
-MD E:\Images\x86
+MD F:\Images\x86
-MD E:\Images\x64
+MD F:\Images\x64
 ````

-3. Copy the Wininstall.cmd files to the Scripts folder, for example to the E:\Scripts folder
+3. Copy the Wininstall.cmd files to the Scripts folder, for example to the F:\Scripts folder

-4. Copy a Windows 10 image to the Images folder, for example to the E:\Images\x64 folder
+4. Copy a Windows 10 image to the Images folder, for example to the F:\Images\x64 folder

 ## Next Steps - Perform an Installation of Windows 10
 ![Install Windows 10 using USB](https://github.com/HaroldMitts/wininstall/blob/master/img/USB-Boot.png)